-The IRS requires your 2018 AGI to verify your identity for e-filing.
+The IRS requires your 2019 AGI to verify your identity for e-filing.
 If you're paper-filing your return, you won't need your AGI because those are manually processed.

-The best place to get last year's AGI is from the 1040 form you filed for 2018.
+- If you didn’t file your taxes with TurboTax in 2019, the best place to get last year's AGI is from the 1040 form you filed with the IRS.
 Look on page 2, line 7.
 If you filed a 1040NR, it'll be on line 35.

-If you're having trouble locating your 2018 return, the second-best place to get your AGI is from the IRS.
-You can order a free transcript of your return at the IRS Get Transcript site or you can purchase a full copy of your 2018 return.
+- If you're having trouble locating your 2019 return, the second-best place to get your AGI is from the IRS.
+You can order a free transcript of your return at the IRS Get Transcript site or you can purchase a full copy of your 2019 return.
 Both versions will include your AGI.

-If you didn't file a 2018 federal tax return (or you haven't filed one yet), enter 0 as your AGI.
+If you didn't file a 2019 federal tax return (or you haven't filed one yet), enter 0 as your AGI.